-Obtaining consent to treat a patient is embedded within the College's standards of practice, in other words, it would be professional misconduct to proceed to treat a patient without consent.
+Obtaining consent to treat a patient is embedded within the CRTO's Standards of Practice, in other words, it would be professional misconduct to proceed to treat a patient without consent.
 The CRTO's Standards of Practice and A Commitment to Ethical Practice documents provide further guidance to RTs surrounding their obligation and accountability in obtaining consent.
 This Professional Practice Guideline (PPG) provides an overview of the legislation, specifically the HCCA and SDA for RTs.
 The information is structured to first describe how to obtain consent for treatment from a capable person, and then how to proceed with obtaining consent for an incapable person.
 The key terms in bold are defined in the Glossary.

-Obtaining consent can be guided by a step-by-step process that RTs should consider every time they are faced with obtaining consent for treatment.
+Obtaining consent can be guided by a step-by-step process that RTs should consider each time they are faced with obtaining consent for treatment.
 A decision tree is included as a visual aid below to assist RTs in their process of obtaining consent and to complement the outline of the PPG.
-RTs must remember to act within their scope of practice and use their professional judgement to advocate for the best interests of their patients at all times.
+RTs must remember to act within their scope of practice and use their professional judgement to always advocate for the best interests of their patients and assist patients/clients to understand the information relevant to making decisions to the extent permitted by the patients/clients' capacity.